 Oesophageal manometry

-A diagnostic procedure that can identify issues with your oesophagus
+A diagnostic procedure that can test for reflux issues and identify problems with your oesophagus function.

 Our Oesophageal manometry locations